 - Difficulty falling pregnant

-If a cysts is found during the ultrasound, this may be monitored and a repeat ultrasound carried out a few weeks later, or your GP may refer you to a specialist gynaecologist.
+If a cyst is found during the ultrasound, this may be monitored and a repeat ultrasound carried out a few weeks later, or your GP may immediately refer you to a specialist gynaecologist if necessary.

 CA125 blood test